caltechlibrary/eprinttools/README.md

 # eprinttools

 eprinttools is a Go package and set of command line utilities for working with EPrints 3.x EPrint XML and REST API.
+It is in the process of transitioning to a Python 3 based project.

 ## The command line programs